yashverma9/AI-Blockchain-Electronic-Health-Records-Management-System/README.md

 ## Introduction

 An Electronic Health Record (EHR) is an electronic version of a patient’s medical history that is maintained by a hospital or other organization over time.
 It includes all key administrative clinical data relevant to the patient along with all previous reports, X-rays, laboratory data, prescriptions and other forms of data describing past medical history.
 EHRs aren’t the boon to healthcare that everyone expected.
-They were introduced to make it easier for doctors to record and track patient’s data, improve care and the most important, support interoperability between multiple healthcare organizations.
+They were introduced to make it easier for doctors to record and track patient’s data, improve care and the most important, support interoperability between multiple healthcare .

 The biggest challenges are security and interoperability, which makes maintaining these records a very tedious task.
 Further, it is a struggle for doctors to decode important information that the patient’s previous provider recorded.
 Thus, it is time to develop a new system based on effectively secure decentralized blockchain and a powerful AI algorithm to ease the processes involved in healthcare.